I’ve just returned from an incredible 2-week trip to Hawaii.

-Our itinerary was awesome and I wanted to share it with you to help you plan your own trip to Hawai’i.
+Our Hawaii itinerary was awesome and I wanted to share it with you to help you plan your own trip to the Hawaiin islands.
 So here’s what we did, and also a few suggested adjustments on what I would do differently, knowing what I know now.

 Maui (5 Nights)

-After flying into Honolulu (on Oahu) and staying overnight, we flew to the island of Maui.
+After flying into Honolulu (on Oahu) and staying overnight, we flew to the island of Maui, the first stop on our Hawaii itinerary.

 Maui is a beautiful island with amazing beaches and lots to do, so it’s perfect whether you want adventure or a romantic, relaxing getaway – or both!